 Salanova® lettuce is a full-sized variety developed for the baby lettuce market.
 Botanically these varieties are scientifically known as Lactuca sativa.

-Horseradish is available year-round with peak seasons in the late fall and early spring.
+Horseradish root is available year-round, with peak seasons in the late fall and early spring.

-Horseradish has been valued for its medicinal and culinary qualities since the time of the ancient Greeks and Egyptians.
-Native to Eastern Europe, Horseradish arrived in America in the mid 1800’s courtesy of early settlers in the northeast.
-Today Horseradish is grown commonly in both the United States and Europe.
-In the United States, Collinsville, Illinois is the major producer of commercial horseradish and home to the annual International Horseradish Festival.
+Horseradish is native to Eastern Europe, especially Russia and Hungary, and has been used for its medicinal and culinary qualities since the time of the ancient Greeks and Egyptians.
+The root was then introduced to Western Europe and was cultivated in England in the 17th century and arrived in America in the 19th century courtesy of early settlers in the northeast.
+Today Horseradish is grown commonly in both the United States and Europe and can be found fresh at local markets and bottled in supermarkets.